Anon-Planet/thgtoa/guide.md

 Any of those providers can be forced to silently (without your knowing (using for example a court order with a gag order[^272] or a national security letter[^273]) log your activity to de-anonymize you.
 There have been several recent examples of those:

--   2021, Proton, Proton logged IP address of French activist after an order by Swiss authorities (source link unavailable).
+-   2021, Proton, Proton logged IP address of French activist after an order by Swiss authorities [^274].

 -   2021, WindScribe, Servers were not encrypted as they should have been allowing MITM attacks by authorities[^275].